 - King's Lynn each Wednesday

 To make an appointment please call our Customer Service Centre on 0344 800 8020.
-Select the option for Registration Services and then Citizenship option 4.
+Select the option for Registration Services and then Citizenship, option four.

 All appointments are subject to availability.